sagemath/trac_to_gh/Issue 4231.md

 # Issue 4231: magma -- long input too verbose in some cases

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4231

 Original creator: was